ilgax/ilgax.github.io/src/pages/posts/post2.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: My First Blog Post
+title: Astro
 pubDate: 05.07.2025
 description: 'a'
 author: 'ilgax'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
-tags: ["porno"]
+tags: ["astro", "community", "github"]
 ---

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.